stjudecloud/docs/docs/guides/proteinpaint/advanced-guides/using-the-heatmap.md

 }
 ```

-Metadata rows “1q” to “Y” belongs to the group “Cytogenetics”, as defined in metadatabymatrix.terms:{}.
+Metadata rows "1q" to "Y" belongs to the group "Cytogenetics", as defined in metadatabymatrix.terms:{}.

-In the legend, it will show “Cytogenetics” but rather each chromosome arm like 1q, 5p and such.
+In the legend, it will show "Cytogenetics" but rather each chromosome arm like 1q, 5p and such.

 ![](../../../images/guides/proteinpaint/advanced-guides/using-the-heatmap/media/image5.png)
 ![](../../../images/guides/proteinpaint/advanced-guides/using-the-heatmap/media/image1.png)